cloudmesh-community/fa18-523-60/project-report/report.md

-## Instacart basket Analysis using MongoDB and Performance Benchmarking on VM and Cloud
+# Instacart basket Analysis using MongoDB and Performance Benchmarking on VM and Cloud :hand:

 ### Project Participants